 MRes or MSc?

-Students undertaking the Master of Science or Master of Research follow the exact same pathways.
-The choice of award is designed to give students freedom in determining what outcome will suit their future aspirations.
+Whether you’re studying for the MRes Criminological Research or MSc Applied Social Research (Criminology), you’ll follow the exact same pathways.
+The choice of award is designed to give you freedom in determining what outcome will suit your future aspirations.

 MSc Applied Social Research (Criminology)